angrybacon/doomsday-wiki/markdown/partials/matchups/elves.gameplay.md

 ###### Post Doomsday

-Pass the turn piles can be a tad risky due to their explosiveness.
+Pass-the-turn piles can be a tad risky due to their explosiveness.
 Especially turn 3 or later.
 Try to build fast piles.

 In the past some Elves lists played :card[Endurance] or :card[Crop Rotation] for